pfatemi7/LoRa-RxTx/README.md

 ## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is open source.
-Feel free to use, modify, and distribute as needed.
+**Summary**: You are free to use, modify, distribute, and even sell this software, as long as you include the original copyright notice and license text.

 ## 🤝 Contributing